 Listen to This Post

 Shipping your vehicle with auto transport carriers means the company owns the trucks.
 The company you are hiring is a direct auto transport company handling every step of process.
 From booking the order, to loading, to then delivering the vehicle.
 It is the opposite with a broker.

-They do not have trucks.
-They will have to find a carrier to move your vehicle and will charge a fee for doing so.
-This is why there are so many trying to deal with a carrier because the pricing and the service is all coming from the same place.
+Brokers do not have trucks.
+So in this case a direct carrier must be found to move your vehicle and will charge a fee for doing so.
+This is why there are so many trying to deal with a carrier so in that way the pricing and the service is all coming from the same place.

 The larger the carrier company, the more routes they will do.
-Most will have a niche area they have grown their fleet in, so they know it well.
+However, most will have a niche area they have grown their presence in, so they know it well.
 You don't have to worry about having your vehicle waiting for a truck.
 If they take the job it means they will be picking it up usually around when they say they will.

-The abundance of vehicles listed by brokers make it easier for a carrier to choose to work this way as they do not have to advertise or deal with customer service.
-By far these have become the majority of trucks out there.
+The abundance of vehicles listed by brokers make it easier for a carrier to choose to work this way.
+They do not have to advertise or deal with customer service.
+As mentioned, by far these have become the majority of trucks out there.
 That is why it has become difficult to find a full service carrier, someone that does everything directly.

 What this means is that typically you will have to make an effort to find a carrier and then most likely have to wait.
 In this case, using a broker will be much faster.
 They will have a network of trucks available traveling just about anywhere in the country at their disposal.

 They travel only a few areas consistently based on how frequent they get business and where they call home.
 Some even travel with their families, with each handling everything from dispatch to accounting.
-With the abundance of vehicles available in their areas, they have no need to advertise, another reason they are less available to you directly.
+With the abundance of vehicles available in their areas, they have no need to advertise.
+That is another reason they are less available to you directly.

 When looking for a carrier to work with you will need a full service carrier.
-They will have a few trucks and a headquarters, some with terminals in different locations in the U.S. They will have a corporate presence online as well.
+They will have a few trucks and a headquarters, and some with terminals in different locations in the U.S. They will have a corporate presence online as well.
 So to save time, you will want t find more than a business listing.

 Note: Family owned or huge corporate giant, they are strictly regulated.
 Even an empty truck runs about 45,000 pounds.
 The average sedan weighs 4000 pounds.
 Now add that by 10 fold.
 There is a lot of responsibility and safety involved, so there's no wiggle room.
 Trucks are constantly inspected and weighed to assure they are safe.
 This is totally the opposite when it comes to the sale of the transport service.
 There is no regulation on how the service can be sold, therefore a lot can go wrong, especially with brokers.